CUBRID/cubrid-contrib/migrate/README.md

 ```

 # Files
 You can get a upgrade disk image which is 11.2 compatible.
 In addition, you can get the files as like view-file and synonym-file.
 A view-file is a kind of sql command script file to create view used at old version.
 A synonym-file is also a kind of sql command script to create synonym for convinience.
-The synonym only includes tables grated at old version.
+The synonym only includes tables granted at old version.

 # Usage
 ```sh